History of Colorado: European exploration

-The first Europeans to visit the region were Spanish conquistadors.
-Juan de Oñate who lived until 1626, founded what would become the Spanish province of Santa Fé de Nuevo México among the pueblos of the Rio Grande on July 11, 1598.
 In 1787 Juan Bautista de Anza established the settlement of San Carlos near present-day Pueblo, Colorado, but it quickly failed.
 This was the only Spanish attempt to create a settlement north of the Arkansas River.
 Colorado became part of the Spanish province of Santa Fe de Nuevo México as part of the Viceroyalty of New Spain.
 The Spaniards traded with Native Americans who lived there and established the Comercio Comanchero (Comanche Trade) among the Spanish settlements and the Native Americans.

-In 1803 the United States acquired a territorial claim to the eastern flank of the Rocky Mountains by the Louisiana Purchase from France.
-However, the claim conflicted with Spain's claim to sovereignty over the territory.
-Zebulon Pike led a U.S. Army reconnaissance expedition into the disputed region in 1806.
-Pike and his troops were arrested by Spanish cavalry in the San Luis Valley, taken to Chihuahua, then expelled from Mexico.

-Miguel Hidalgo y Costilla declared Mexico's independence from Spain on September 16, 1810.
 In 1819, the United States ceded its claim to the land south and west of the Arkansas River to Spain with the Adams-Onís Treaty, at the same time purchasing Florida.
-Mexico finally won its independence with the Treaty of Córdoba signed on August 24, 1821, and assumed the territorial claims of Spain.
-Although Mexican traders ventured north, settlers stayed south of the 37th parallel north until the United States signed a peace treaty with the Ute Nation in 1850.
+Mexico won its independence with the Treaty of Córdoba signed on August 24, 1821, and assumed the territorial claims of Spain.

 Trading posts such as Bent's Old Fort served fur traders in the early 19th century.

-During the period 1832 to 1856, traders, trappers, and settlers established trading posts and small settlements along the Arkansas River, and on the South Platte near the Front Range.
+During the early history of the Arkansas Valley in Colorado from 1832 to 1856, traders, trappers, and settlers established trading posts and small settlements along the Arkansas River, and on the South Platte near the Front Range.
 Prominent among these were Bent's Fort and Fort Pueblo on the Arkansas and Fort Saint Vrain on the South Platte.
-The main item of trade offered by the Indians was buffalo robes, see Early history of the Arkansas Valley in Colorado and Forts in Colorado.
+The trade was mainly native Cheyenne and Arapaho who sold buffalo and other furs for refined goods such as alcohol from the United States.
+Nearly all the construction was done by Mexicans who traveled to the valley for work.
+The Arkansas river was not navigable so wagon trails were used to transport goods to and from Missouri and Kansas.
+The Arapaho continued to occupy and influence the area on the Front Range near the Platte River.
+The Ute retained territorial control over the rest of what is now Colorado.

+South of the Arkansas Valley, the Mexican government had planned to settle the land via a land grant system in which a small number of individuals where granted ownership of millions of acres of land with the expectation that they would lead settlement.
+However these settlements were largely unsuccessful because the Utes continued to control the land until 1851.